aredn/documentation/arednServicesGuide/other_programs.rst

 Many amateur radios and portable locating beacons transmit `Automatic Packet Reporting System (APRS) <https://en.wikipedia.org/wiki/Automatic_Packet_Reporting_System>`_ information.
 It is possible to implement an APRS receiver using inexpensive, battery-powered, portable computers and USB `Software Defined Radios (SDR) <https://en.wikipedia.org/wiki/Software-defined_radio>`_.
 The details are widely available for building these receivers using Raspberry Pi computers with `Direwolf <https://github.com/wb2osz/direwolf/blob/master/README.md>`_ and `Xastir <https://sourceforge.net/projects/xastir/>`_ or `YAAC <https://sourceforge.net/p/yetanotheraprsc/wiki/Home/>`_ software.

 There may be situations when it would also be helpful to track the locations of aircraft during an emergency. `Automatic Dependent Surveillance-Broadcast (ADS-B) <https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_%E2%80%93_broadcast>`_ information is available which can be captured using portable computers with ADS-B receivers.
 The following image shows the track of two water tankers dropping fire retardant above Santa Barbara, California, during the 2017 `Thomas Fire <https://en.wikipedia.org/wiki/Thomas_Fire>`_.
-This information was displayed across an AREDN |trade| network using an `ADS-B Ground station <https://flightaware.com/adsb/piaware/build>`_ which was running as a mesh network service.
+This information was displayed across an AREDN® network using an `ADS-B Ground station <https://flightaware.com/adsb/piaware/build>`_ which was running as a mesh network service.

 .. image:: _images/ADS-B.png
    :alt: ADS-B Map Display